Luciano-JeonHyunJun/Baekjun_No3/README.md

 This is a commit that solves the problem of the Baekjun online problem solving site.
 This commit may have an incorrect solution.
 If you have any incorrect information, please give feedback to jhj091542@gmail.com.

-<Please note that all translations have been made using Google Translator.
+<h6>Please note that all translations have been made using Google Translator.</h6>

 <h1>Multiplication table 2739</h1>
 After receiving N, write a program that outputs the multiplication table N. Just print it according to the output format.